PREP-NexT/global-drought-recovery/README.md

-# Probabilistic Assessment of Global Drought Recovery and Its Response to Precipitation Changes
+# Global Drought Recovery

-This repository contains the Python scripts to quantify global drought recovery probability based on a Vine-Copula framework, introduced in the paper [Probabilistic Assessment of Global Drought Recovery and Its Response to Precipitation Changes](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2023GL106067):
+This repository contains the Python scripts to quantify global drought recovery probability based on a Vine-Copula framework, introduced in the paper [Probabilistic Assessment of Global Drought Recovery and Its Response to Precipitation Changes](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2023GL106067).

 <center>
 <img alt="fig1" width="800px" src="fig1.png">